captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 You better now.
 ---
 ## PAOLA:
-We no know dat.
+We don't know dat.
 ---
 ## DAVIDE:
-We were starving.
+Ah, We were starving.
 ---
 Doctor said he no have chance.
 ---